sendgrid/sendgrid-go/tutorials/SLACK_EVENTS.md

 <a name="triggered_mail"></a>
 ### Event Triggered Mail

 Now that we've laid out the infrastructure (Slack setup, server, API helpers functions and endpoint), we can start handling incoming Slack events.
-In this case we are listening for the [message.channels](https://api.slack.com/events/message.channels) event type, and in the previous section we created Go structs to help us decode this event data.
+We are listening for the [message.channels](https://api.slack.com/events/message.channels) event type, and in the previous section we created Go structs to help us decode this event data.

 We need to now add code that will: